redSlug/Twitter-Graph-Propagation/README.md

 - If you plan to grab data for more than just a few users, make sure to prevent your machine from sleeping in your energy settings, or find another way to keep the network connection alive.
 - Make sure you have tweepy installed
-- Before you run this tool, make sure to create/populate a file named 'secret' in the root directory with your authentication keys from twitter (one per line):
+- Before you run this tool, make sure to create/populate a file named 'secret' in the root directory with your authentication keys from twitter:
     - CONSUMER_KEY
     - CONSUMER_SECRET
     - ACCESS_KEY